 The resident, any authorized members, guests, or person under the resident’s control conducts political or religious recruitment (evangelizing) activities on CHA property.

 The resident or any authorized members fail to comply with the Community Space Policy (ACOP Section III.F.4.).

+The resident does not comply with the asset limitation policy, as outlined in Section VI.B of the ACOP.

+The resident does not comply with the suitable real property policy, as outlined in Section VI.B of the ACOP.

 Compliance with Lease Terms